 This two story log cabin has beds and table settings for up to 6 guests.
-The cabin has electrical lights, oven, baseboard heater, and outlets.
+The cabin has electrical lights, oven, refrigerator, baseboard heater, and outlets.
 It has a oak table and chairs in the dining room, a large couch and rocking chair in the living room, and various tables and chairs located through out.
 A wood stove is located downstairs.

 The kitchen has a counter top, cupboards, sink, plates, bowls, cups, silverware for 6 people, pots, pans, cast iron, french press, kitchen utensils (spatula, large spoon, knives, cutting board, can opener, cheese grater), sponges/scour pads, Battery Powered LED Lantern (D batteries), mop, broom, washbasins, dish rack, splitting maul, hatchet, cleaning products, and rags.
 Paper towels, matches, toilet paper, garbage bags, newspaper, and hand sanitizer are stocked monthly.

 There is a picnic table and fire ring located outside.

 The entrance is gated and locked with a combination code to provide guests privacy.

 There is a very large parking area and circle driveway beside the cabin that will easily accommodate RV's and Travel Trailers.
 (There are NO hook-ups)